basiliszag/NFLPlaySim/README.md

 A handoff to a runningback/fullback's net running distance is calculated by these factors:
 	- Runningback fullback acceleration,speed,toughness,and elusiveness.
 (Positive)
 	- Defensive scheme (If a defensive formation is known to limit run yards, such as a 5-2 defense, then the net run yards will be affected negatively.)
-	- Offensive Linemen blocking ability (positive).
+	- Offensive Linemen blocking ability
 3. SPECIAL TEAMS PLAYS
 	-The chance that a field goal is missed is solely determined by the distance to the goalposts (= distance to endzone + 17 yards).
 	-The chance that a kickoff is returned for a touchdown is always 3 percent.
 Otherwise, kickoffs automatically become touchbacks (opponent's ball at their 25 yard line)